NeurosnapInc/neurosnap/README.md

 **Description:**

 Generate an a3m MSA using the ColabFold API.
-Will writeall results to the output directory including templates,MSAs, and accompanying files.Code originally adapted from: https://github.com/sokrypton/ColabFold/
+Will write all results to the output directory including templates, MSAs, and accompanying files.
+Code originally adapted from: https://github.com/sokrypton/ColabFold/

 **Parameters:**